mdn/content/files/en-us/web/css/_colon_nth-child/index.md

 ### of selector syntax vs selector nth-child

-In this example there are two unordered list of names, the first to shows the effect of `li:nth-child(-n + 3 of .noted)` and the second to shows the effect of `li.noted:nth-child(-n + 3)`.
+In this example, there are two unordered lists of names.
+The first list shows the effect of `li:nth-child(-n + 3 of .noted)` and the second list shows the effect of `li.noted:nth-child(-n + 3)`.

 #### HTML